Sleeper Cell (TV series): Synopsis

 Darwyn Al-Sayeed, a 30-year-old American undercover FBI agent who is a Muslim and embracing Islam as his religion, is assigned to infiltrate a terrorist sleeper cell that is planning an attack in Los Angeles.
 The cell is run by an Arab extremist named Faris al-Farik who disguises himself as a Jew.
 The members of the cell come from a variety of racial backgrounds and conflicting personalities.
 The series also portrays the hypocrisy and dichotomy of the cell members who claim to be Muslims but engage in behavior that is sinful in Islam (e.g. sex outside marriage) yet they profess a desire to be martyred for Islam.
+However, if they believe their lives are in danger if they do not conform to the vices of the host society, such behaviour is allowed under Taqiyya.

 Darwyn is supervised by FBI senior agent Ray Fuller, also a close friend who worries for Darwyn's safety.

 In the second season, Darwyn infiltrates a new cell that has formed to avenge the defeat of the original cell.
 When his second handler, Patrice Serxner, is killed in Sudan, Darwyn must try to work with yet another handler, Special Agent Russell.
 Meanwhile, his girlfriend Gayle is drawn deeper into the intrigue when she's caught between Russell, Darwyn and a member of the cell.

 The writers once again offered a non-stereotypical mix of cell members, including a white European woman, a Latino-American man and, in a first for American television, a gay Muslim man.